sagemath/sagewiki_to_gh-2022-10-10/education1.md

 <<Anchor(schedule)>>
 == Official Schedule ==

 We will mostly follow [[http://www.claymath.org/workshops/sage/|the official schedule]], but it has some built-in flexibility to accommodate workshop participant interest.
 Here we include a little extra detail on the sessions, beyond what is available on the official website.
 The links here are variously to Sage worksheets, talk files, or other useful items.
+In addition, videos (raw footage, not encoded) of most of the talks are available [[http://wstein.org/sagedays18/day5/|here]].

  * 9:00am -  9:30am:  Registration
  * 9:30am -  9:45am:  Introductions and announcements